 The Grotto Waterfall & trail is more of a stroll, rather than a hike.
 At only 0.25 miles one way, this trail is very kid friendly.

 The Spanish Fork Cross, as known by locals, is a very short yet rewarding hike that leads to a giant white cross on a hill that overlooks the town of Spanish Fork, Utah to the North, and has amazing views of the mountains and Spanish Fork Peak to the East and South.
 The Spanish Fork Cross trail is near the Spanish Fork Reservoir and Campground, and is perfect for kids and dogs.

-Frary Peak on Antelope Island State Park is not only the highest point on the island, but also the most beautiful trail that offers 360 degree views of the Great Salt Lake, the Wasatch Mountains, and views of the cities.
-This hike is best to hike between November-March when the horseflies are gone for winter.
-After March, it is recommended to wear head nets to protect your face against the flies.
-Along this trail you may see Buffalo, Antelope, and other small animals.
+Frary Peak on Antelope Island State Park is not only the highest point on the island, but also a beautiful trail that offers 360 degree views of the Great Salt Lake, the Wasatch Mountains, and views of the cities.

 Hiking to Ensign Peak offers unparalleled views of the Great Salt Lake as well as the Wasatch Mountains, and Salt Lake County.
 If you are looking for the easiest, kid friendly, or a fun date night sunset spot in Salt Lake, this is the trail for you.
 The city lights at night offer a beautiful panorama of the valley, with minimal effort of hiking to the top.
 Regardless of age or hiking experience, you will find this short but sweet trail and overlook enjoyable.